-In terms of graphics, Pine A64 utilizes a dual-core MALI-400 MP2 GPU, running at 500MHz.
-Translated to English, its graphics potential is somewhat higher than that of the original Xbox.
+Regarding graphics, Pine A64 utilises a dual-core MALI-400 MP2 GPU, running at 500MHz.
+Translated into English, its graphics potential is somewhat higher than that of the original Xbox.
 What that also means is that Pine A64 is very capable of effortlessly playing 4k high-definition videos.
 Raspberry Pi’s maximum resolution, on the other hand?
 1920×1200.

 With Pine, electronics enthusiasts, high schoolers and DYI hackers have the power to create a larger variety of more powerful applications, compared to what most other boards on the market have to offer.
 It’s safe to say that 64-bit programming will only keep growing in popularity.
 To that end, Pine A64 presents itself as the obvious choice for those wishing to stay ahead of the curve.

 As Pine A64 is an open source platform, there’s a wide range of operating systems it can support, including Android, Ubuntu or openHab for software automation.
 With an addition of mouse and keyboard, the circuit board can be transformed into a fully-operational Android 5.1 computer, that can run Chrome, Microsoft Word, Excel and more.

 The board can execute pretty much all Android apps available.
 With an additional touchscreen module, it can be turned into a bonafide arcade machine, with access to hundreds of thousands of Android games currently on the store.
 Pine A64 is also a prospective media player: plug it into a TV and watch your favourite shows on Youtube, or even Netflix.